cgbur/whisp/README.md

 ### Goals

-These are aspirational, as no code has been written yet at the time of this README.

 1. **Robust**: Broken tools are not useful.
 Whisp is stable and reliable.
 Errors are handled gracefully, and retries are automatic when possible.